 NAL-live makes its articles freely accessible online (open access), with all publications written in English.
+The Leopoldina does not charge any fees, neither to authors nor to readers or libraries.
 Authors submit scientific articles with a focus on interdisciplinary topics that have a high degree of social relevance.
 The articles undergo a peer review process and are published under Creative Commons licenses.
 Both the authors and other scientists can refine and develop them.
 The documents thus represent open scientific discussions.
 In undergoing constant updating, the texts will also offer a source of fundamental information on the respective issues for those working in politics and the media.

 Diethard Tautz has taken up the office of Director Ephemeridum, as the Academy’s Chief Editor of Nova Acta and Acta Historica Leopoldina is traditionally known.
 Working alongside him on NAL live are editors from all four of the Leopoldina’s classes.
 Prof. Dr. Gerd Leuchs ML (Class I: Mathematics, Natural Sciences and Engineering), Prof. Dr. Alfred Wittinghofer ML (Class II: Life Sciences), Prof. Dr. Ulf Eysel ML (Class III: Medicine) and Prof. Dr. Christine Windbichler ML (Class IV: Humanities, Social and Behavioural Sciences).